 - Endorsing and giving back to your network

 - Adding posts and continuing to aggregate value added content.

 Does it take some work?
 Yes it does!
 Is it rewarding?
 Yes, it most certainly is!
 Is it worth it?
-Again, 100%, no doubt, yes, and especially for Executive Business Coaches, Executive Business, Trainers, Executive Business Consultants with a published book, or wanting to publish their own book.
+Again, 100%, no doubt, yes, and especially for C-Level Executives, Executive Business, Trainers, Executive Business Consultants with a published book, or wanting to publish their own book.
 This is how to make LinkedIn work for you.